kiwisfavmascara/Assignment_1/README.md

 # Why are we here?

-Why I am learning programming in 2026, when a machine will write code for me.

 I know AI can write code, because I have already tried it.
 Last year I asked an assistant to build small demos for me in [Processing](https://processing.org), and it did.
 So the question behind this course — why are we here — has never